sameermalikecon/sameermalikecon.github.io/_pages/about.md

 I am a PhD student in Economics at the [Universtity of Houston](https://www.uh.edu/class/economics/).

-I am interested in Applied Microeconomics including topics related to environment, health, education, family, and gender inequality.
+I am interested in Applied Microeconomics including topics related to trade, labor, monetary policy, and development.

-Here is my <a href="/files/YujieZhang_CV_221023.pdf">CV</a>.
-You can also check the [CV](https://yujiezhangecon.github.io/cv/) page to know more about me.
+Here is my <a href="/files/Sameer_CV_Dec2022.pdf">CV</a>.
+You can also check the [CV](https://sameermalikecon.github.io/cv/) page to know more about me.

-You can pronounce my name as "UG / You-Gee Cheung".
 This site is still under construction, so please forgive missing items such as pictures, descriptions, etc.

 <!--
 ## Working Papers